 In the interview with the first respondent, she highlighted the importance of "still looking young" but was at the same time convinced that only a very particular type of woman "has what it takes" to "survive the branch".
 In other words, she felt that most young women do not have the prerequisites, although she was not clear about what these prerequisites were.
-It's also interesting that these three particular respondents on the one hand had positive things to say about the pornography industry, and yet on the other hand are adamant about the fact that it is "too easy" to enter into the branch, and how there are negative consequences that many young girls are not aware.
+It's also interesting that these three particular respondents on the one hand had positive things to say about the industry, and yet on the other hand are adamant about the fact that it is "too easy" to enter into the branch, and how there are negative consequences that many young girls are not aware.
 The importance of reaching out and offering support to young women in the pornography industry was emphasized in the following responses:

+I think it's too easy to enter into the branch.
+It should be more difficult to come in to it.
+All it takes is sending an email with a few pictures, and then suddenly you have a website where you are making money.
+I think more information needs to be spread, about what can happen once you actually enter into this industry."
 Especially young girls.
 They should get help to leave early on, before they-before they lose all self-respect and feel that they no longer matter.
 It doesn't take long before the girls become exploited, and then it can be too late...